Mozartian Mind Grease

 References

-To listen to the second movement of Mozart’s Piano Concerto No.21 In C Major, K.467, performed by Géza Anda with Camerata Academica des Mozarteums Salzburg, click on the link below.
+To listen to the second movement of Mozart’s Piano Concerto No.21 In C Major, K.467, performed by Géza Anda with Camerata Academica des Mozarteums Salzburg, see below.

 © L.A.
 Davenport 2017-2024.